FAQs and OGAs About My School Program

 – Librarian, Grafton, VT

 My lunch is most-often provided by the school, and I’m grateful.
 A simple salad or deli sandwich (chicken or tuna salad is great) and a bottle of water is usually all I need.
-Once a visit is booked, we can chat food.
+Once a visit is booked, we can chat about food.

 “I asked Ethan (my 5th grader) what he thought of your presentation, and he said, ‘It was great, and Ted Scheu is so funny.
 Now I know how important verbs are.’
 He also likes the sports poems from your new book, and he plans to use the poems as inspiration to punch up his own writing.
 Anna, (1st grade), said, ‘I liked all of it.
 He’s so funny!’